-574 This passage is evidently corrupt.
+575 This passage is evidently corrupt.
 The simplest amendment is to delete 'that', in which case IB is saying that, in political philosophy, he doesn't share any of Mill's positive beliefs but does share many of his unbeliefs.

-575 Peter Laslett (ed.), Philosophy, Politics and Society: A Collection (Oxford, 1956).
+576 Peter Laslett (ed.), Philosophy, Politics and Society: A Collection (Oxford, 1956).

-have thought that too frivolous a remark, and yet in theory he was in favour of eccentricity etc. There is surely something grotesque in the spectacle of solemn admiration for the spontaneous, creative, eccentric, passionate etc. I wish Max Beerbohm had done a cartoon of Mr J. S. Mill applauding the eccentricity of genius.
+I meant to thank you for your offprint in Venice, but did not get a chance of talking to you.
+I hope you enjoyed the occasion - I enjoyed everything except the papers and discussions.
+Mill would have thought that too frivolous a remark, and yet in theory he was in favour of eccentricity etc. There is surely something grotesque in the spectacle of solemn admiration for the spontaneous, creative, eccentric, passionate etc. I wish Max Beerbohm had done a cartoon of Mr J. S. Mill applauding the eccentricity of genius.